Christochi/RestaurantAPI/README.md

 # Restaurant API
 ## Description
-JSON API is used to update the menu in the Restaurant and the Chefs.
-You can perform normal CRUD operations via the endpoints
+JSON API allows one to update the food menu of a Restaurant and the Chefs.
+You can also perform normal CRUD operations via the endpoints

 ## Requirement
 - Install the lastest Golang